DSCI-310-2025/incomepredictability/README.md

 # income-predictability

-`income-predictability` is an R package developed by STAT 301 Group 8 that provides streamlined functions to support income classification tasks based on demographic and work-related data.
+`income-predictability` is an R package developed by DSCI 310 Group 8 that provides streamlined functions to support income classification tasks based on demographic and work-related data.
 It is built as part of a larger data science pipeline to predict whether an individual earns more than \$50K annually using features such as age, education, and hours worked per week.

 ## Key Features